Evanlikescode/QueueSaction/README.md

 # QueueSaction

-A queue transaction platform focused on helping people easily manage their thousands of transaction deadlines.
+A queue transaction platform focused on helping people easily manage their transaction deadlines.

 ## Features